Visit Alsace: Exploring Strasbourg and Colmar by Car

 Parking in Colmar

-The next day we set out to explore Colmar from our home base of Freiburg, about 45 minutes by car (versus 2 hours by train).
+The next day we set out to explore Colmar with kids from our home base of Freiburg, about 45 minutes by car (versus 2 hours by train).
 The countryside was beautiful and there were numerous charming Alsatian towns along the way.
 Again we found a parking garage right on the edge of town (Rue Rapp), avoiding driving on the town’s narrow streets.

 Colmar attractions